23 Best Things To Do In Lakeland, FL 2025

 - On-Street Parking: Look for available on-street parking on Tennessee Ave. or cross streets like Orange St., Lemon St., Main St., or Pine St. Be sure to check for any parking restrictions.

-With these parking options available, you'll have the flexibility to choose the one that suits your convenience best and enjoy your visit to the Lakeland Farmers Market without worrying about finding a place to park.
+With these parking options available, you'll have the flexibility to choose the one that best suits your convenience.
+Thus, you can enjoy your visit to the Lakeland Farmers Market without worrying about finding a place to park.

-What to Expect: Seasonally, on Saturdays from 8:00 AM to 2:00 PM, the Lakeland Farmers Market comes alive with a diverse array of vendors offering a wide range of products.
+What to Expect: Seasonally, on Saturdays from 8:00 AM to 2:00 PM, the Lakeland Farmers Market comes alive with various vendors offering a wide range of products.

-From fresh seasonal fruits and vegetables to handcrafted jewelry, artisanal cheeses, baked goods, and even unique home decor items, you'll find a little bit of everything at this market.
+From fresh seasonal fruits and vegetables to handcrafted jewelry, artisanal cheeses, baked goods, and even unique home decor items, this market offers a little bit of everything.

 Visiting Lakeland: FAQs